 Honda Sports EV concept: revealed at the 2017 Tokyo motor show

-Honda has followed its show-stealing Urban EV Concept city car with a gorgeous two-seat EV sports car, the logically named Sports EV Concept.
-Developed at breakneck speed in the last few months following an internal competition between Honda’s myriad design studios, the Sports EV Concept is just a concept for now.
+Honda followed its show-stealing Urban EV Concept city car with a gorgeous two-seat EV sports car, the logically named Sports EV Concept.
+Developed at breakneck speed following an internal competition between Honda’s myriad design studios around the world, the Sports EV Concept is just a concept for now.

-While the Urban EV has been confirmed for 2019 production in Europe, Honda CEO Takahiro Hachigo says the Sports EV Concept’s hopes of making production reality ‘depends on feedback from Europe and Japan’.
-We’re going to bet it’ll be rapturous.
+While the Urban EV was confirmed for 2019 production in Europe, Honda CEO Takahiro Hachigo said the Sports EV Concept’s hopes of making production reality ‘depend on feedback from Europe and Japan’.

-‘The Urban EV is still two years so we’re sorry but we have no specific details or specification on these EV models,’ says Hachigo.
-‘However, I can say that we are going to create a dedicated EV platform, and the Sports EV Concept uses this platform to maximise the joy of driving an EV.
+‘The Urban EV is still two years so we’re sorry but we have no specific details or specification on these EV models,’ said Hachigo.
+‘However, I can say that we are going to create a dedicated EV platform, and the Sports EV Concept uses this platform to maximise the joy of driving an EV.'